WUSH: Near-Optimal Adaptive Transforms for LLM Quantization: Experiments

-We report the layerwise weight-activation RTN quantization loss ($L_2$ loss normalized by the number of elements) for each linear layer in the 18th transformer block of Qwen3-8B, using 32 calibration samples of sequence length 2048 from the FineWeb-Edu~\citep{NEURIPS2024_370df50c} dataset.
-We compare the WUSH transform with the identity (I), random rotation (R) averaged over 10 runs, Hadamard (H), and WUSH without Hadamard (WUS). \cref{tab:layer_l2_rtn} summarizes the losses for MXFP4, NVFP4, and INT4 formats, where INT4 denotes 4-bit integers with Gaussian MSE clipping and BF16 scales of group size 32.
-Across formats, WUSH substantially reduces the loss: WUSH consistently yields the smallest loss for MXFP4 and INT4, while WUSH and WUS are almost equally optimal for NVFP4.
+We first report the layerwise weight-activation RTN quantization loss ($L_2$ loss normalized by the number of elements) for each linear layer (attention projection layers Q, K, V, O and MLP projection layers Gate (G), Up (U), Down (D)) in the 18th transformer block of Qwen3-8B, using 32 calibration samples of sequence length 2048 from the FineWeb-Edu dataset~\citep{NEURIPS2024_370df50c}.
+We found the results to be consistent across blocks and datasets.
+We compare the WUSH transform with the identity (I), random rotation (R) averaged over 10 runs, Hadamard (H), and WUSH without Hadamard (WUS). \cref{tab:layer_l2_rtn} summarizes the losses for MXFP4, NVFP4, and INT4 formats.
+Following the format definitions, MXFP4 uses group size 32, and NVFP4 uses group size 16.
+We use INT4 to denote 4-bit integers with Gaussian MSE clipping and BF16 scales of group size 32.
+The transform block size is matched to the quantization group size.
+Across formats, WUSH substantially reduces the loss: WUSH consistently yields the smallest loss for MXFP4 and INT4, while WUSH and WUS are almost equal for NVFP4.
+The errors for NVFP4 tend to be lower due to its smaller group size.

-These empirical trends are broadly consistent with our theoretical analysis, suggesting that the approximation assumptions (\cref{sec:theory_proof}) and the smooth error models (\cref{sec:theory_proof_fp_model,sec:theory_proof_int_model}) capture the dominant sources of quantization loss in practice.
+Although the theoretical derivation uses a stochastic unbiased quantization model as a tractable surrogate, the resulting transform is applied with deterministic RTN in these layerwise experiments.
+The trends in \cref{tab:layer_l2_rtn} support this surrogate, suggesting that the assumptions (\cref{sec:theory_proof}) and modeling (\cref{sec:theory_proof_fp_model,sec:theory_proof_int_model}) capture the dominant sources of error for FP and INT block quantizers.
 At the same time, MXFP4 behaves as a hybrid between ideal FP and INT quantization: the effective mantissa step changes uniformly, imparting INT-like behavior, especially in the subnormal regime and small exponent ranges.
-This helps explain why Hadamard transforms still provide measurable gains for the MXFP4 format, despite the ideal FP theory (\cref{sec:theory_proof_fp_discussion}) predicting no benefit for purely orthogonal transforms.
+This explains why Hadamard transforms provide measurable gains for MXFP4, despite the ideal FP theory (\cref{sec:theory_proof_fp_discussion}) predicting no benefit for purely orthogonal transforms.
+The poor INT4 performance of WUS further highlights the role of the Hadamard component: without it, the non-orthogonal component can amplify individual coordinates, increasing the AbsMax group scale and therefore the INT quantization error.
+For NVFP4, the Hadamard alone is harmful due to the top-element preservation effect of this format~\citep{egiazarian2025bridginggappromiseperformance}.
+Remarkably, other components in WUSH overcome this effect and produce smaller losses than the identity transform.